-Thousands 'can avoid breast cancer chemo'
+Breast cancer test means most avoid chemo

 Breast cancer: Test means fewer women will need chemotherapy

-Thousands of women with early stage breast cancer can be spared the "agony of chemotherapy", researchers say.
+About 70% of women with the most common form of early stage breast cancer can be spared the "agony of chemotherapy", researchers say.

 It follows trials of a genetic test that analyses the danger of a tumour.

-Cancer doctors said the findings will change practice in their clinics on Monday, and means about 70% of women in this group can be treated safely with just surgery and hormone therapy.
+Cancer doctors said the findings would change practice in UK clinics on Monday, and meant women in this group could be treated safely with just surgery and hormone therapy.

-The charity Breast Cancer Care said the findings, which could affect 3,000 UK women a year, were "wonderful news".
+Charities said the news, affecting 3,000 UK women a year, was "wonderful".

-Chemotherapy can be used after surgery to reduce the chance of breast cancer spreading or coming back.
+Chemotherapy is often used after surgery to reduce the chance of breast cancer spreading or coming back.

 - Warning over late effects of chemo on young